XconTechnologies/Xcon-Technologies/replit.md

 - **Consultation Form Height Equalization (January 2025)**: Fixed both consultation form boxes to have equal height using h-full and flex column layout with mt-auto for button positioning
 - **Engagement Model Animation Speed (January 2025)**: Increased video playback rate to 1.8x for faster, more engaging animations in work models section
 - **Technology Section Restored (January 2025)**: Restored "Emerging Technologies We Use" section back to home page with original interactive tabs functionality
+- **Technology Heading Differentiation (January 2025)**: Changed first technology section heading from "Emerging Technologies We Use" to "Advanced Technology Solutions" to differentiate the two technology sections
 - **Layout Width Constraint (January 2025)**: Set website layout to maximum width of 1440px instead of full width for better design consistency across all sections
 - **Service Images Integration**: Integrated 8 professional service images that correspond to each service tab with dynamic content switching
 - **Services Section Enhancement**: Updated "What Services We Offer" section from vertical to horizontal tabs layout with 8 services (Web Development, Software Consulting, Cloud Engineering, Mobile Development, UI/UX Design, MVP Development, Digital Marketing, Data Engineering)